Wishing everyone a prosperous, fulfilling, and above all healthy 2019! Here’s my look back on 2018 and what’s (hopefully) in the works for 2019.

 Academic editing is my small contribution to this world of knowledge.
 It allows me to support you in getting your ideas clearly across, so that your reviewers, colleagues, professors, and general readers think about your ideas, and not get distracted by errors or missing logic.

-There are so many excellent academics who are not native English speakers.
-And different countries have different approaches to construct one’s writing.
+There are so many excellent academics who speak English as a second, third, fourth, etc. language.
+And different countries have different ways to structure how you write.

-If you want to be taken seriously in the English-speaking world of academia, the reality is that you need to:
+If you want to be taken seriously in the English-speaking world of academia, the rather sad reality is that you need to:

 - Write in correct English.
 Don’t give the reader an excuse to dismiss you that you’re not “good enough” just because your English isn’t perfect.